fusionpbx/fusionpbx-scripts/upgrade/r1877-readme.txt

 			sqlite3 /var/www/fusionpbx/secure/fusionpbx.db < /tmp/database_backup.sql
 		4. Make sure the database is writeable

-14. Edit fusionpbx/includes/config.php change the database name to the new database.
+14. Edit fusionpbx/resources/config.php change the database name to the new database.

 15. Update the source code to 3.0.x svn update

-16. Login with the web browser.
+16. Run logout.php from the browser to clear the session then login to the GUI with the web browser.

 17. Update the menu by going to: http://x.x.x.x/core/menu/menu.php then edit the menu and press 'restore default'

 18. Update the permissions.
-	Go to advanced -> group manager edit the permissions for the superadmin group Select the permissions you that are not select in the list when finished press save.
+	Go to advanced -> group manager edit the permissions for the superadmin group Select the permissions that you want to enable and then press save.

 19. Logout of the web interface to clear the session.

 20. For multi-tenant systems delete the domain based dialplan xml files in. rm /usr/local/freeswitch/conf/dialplans/replace_with_the_domain_name.xml

+21. For Single tenant systems go to Advanced -> Default Settings Remove /default off the end of all of the paths.
+Should see it in 2 places.

-21. Upgrade FusionPBX
+22. Upgrade FusionPBX
 	cd /var/www/fusionpbx
 	/usr/bin/php /var/www/fusionpbx/core/upgrade/upgrade.php

-22. Go to Advanced -> XML Editor
+23. Go to Advanced -> XML Editor
 	Expand 'autoload_configs'
 	Click on xml_cdr.conf.xml
 	At <param name="url" remove /mod/ and replace it with /app/ Status -> SIP Status press 'reloadxml'
 	System -> Modules restart XML CDR.

-23. Upgrade is complete.
+24. Upgrade is complete.